tanu-abburi/Digital-Stethoscope/README.md

 The custom acoustic sensor is positioned on a pulse point of the body.
 The sound is transmitted to an amplifier circuit via a condenser microphone.
 The amplified signal is then sent to the A0 ADC pin of the  ATmega328P microcontroller, where it is processed and displayed on the LCD screen.
-The LCD screen provides several functionalities, including:

-• Saving the waveform.

-• Starting and stopping the recording.

-• Erasing stored memory.

-A flash memory IC is used to store the waveforms for later retrieval and display.
 ## Simulation Results
 ![WhatsApp Image 2025-05-11 at 23 04 28](https://github.com/user-attachments/assets/676283ac-7c9b-4407-b349-a52547164ac3)